Seven Things To Do in Brussels if You Only Have A Few Hours

 Museum of the Armed Forces and of Military History.

-And, probably, the biggest draw to the Brussels' European Quarter is the EU Parliament housed in Espace LĂ©opold Complex.
+And, probably, the biggest draw to the Brussels' European Quarter is the EU Parliament housed in the Espace LĂ©opold Complex.

 I felt great and honoured to be in the heart of the European democracy.
-This is where all 751 members from 28 countries of the EU make European laws reality.
+This is where all 751 members from 28 countries of the EU make European laws a reality.

 Everyone can visit the European Parliament for free 6 days a week, so this is something I've added to my to-do list next time I'm in Brussels.